chef/chef-workstation/docs-chef-io/content/workstation/config_rb.md

   ```

 `data_bag_encrypt_version`
 : The minimum required version of data bag encryption.
 Possible values: `1` or `2`.
-When all of the machines in an organization are running Chef Client 11.6 (or higher), it is recommended that this value be set to `2`.
+When all of the machines in an organization are running Chef Infra Client 11.6 (or higher), it is recommended that this value be set to `2`.
 For example:

   ``` ruby
   data_bag_encrypt_version 2